 The estate planning practice helps individuals, couples, domestic partners, and families with their estate planning needs.
-We assist in drafting wills, trusts, durable powers of attorney and advance health care directives.
+As a certified specialist in estate planning, trust, and probate law, David assists clients in drafting wills, trusts, durable powers of attorney and advance health care directives.
 Revocable and irrevocable trusts can be utilized to avoid probate and minimize or avoid estate taxes.
 Trusts can deal with minor children provisions, second marriage situations, same-sex couples, life insurance issues, special needs situations, blended family concerns, and contestment issues.
 Estate plans also encompass business succession planning.
 Whenever possible, we work with a client’s investment and tax professionals to ensure a comprehensive plan is put together.
 Trust funding is also part of this practice to ensure that a trust is properly funded with a client’s present and future assets.
 Proper planning also includes the review of existing wills and trusts and helping to make amendments to such documents.

 We can help you prepare your will as it can accomplish many things and deal with various situations.
 A will is a basic element of estate and financial planning.
 Everyone needs at least a simple will to ensure that your wishes are known and that your affairs are handled in the manner you would like.
 A will is an essential component of a basic financial plan.
 It is the cornerstone of a living trust as it functions as a routing mechanism to ensure that property not in a trust on a person’s death can be willed to the person’s living trust.